Skip to content

 3) Graph calculations

-Various metrics or indicators can be computed for the graph to enhance its visualization.
+Various metrics or indicators can be computed to enhance the graph's visualization.

 4) Graph layout

-Graph layout involves determining the spatial arrangement of vertices in order to create a visually appealing representation and make it easier for human users to understand the underlying information.
+Graph layout involves determining the spatial arrangement of vertices to create a visually appealing representation and help human users understand the underlying information.

 5) Rendering